Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Vibrant street scene with people dining at outdoor cafes, colorful signs, and a man walking down the center in an urban setting.

 Uskudar is a short bus ride from Kadikoy, which is certainly another great place to explore.
-You’ll find Uskudar is a lot more traditional than Kadikoy, but it’s great to see, and there are some fantastic restaurants and cafes there also.
+You’ll find Uskudar is much more traditional than Kadikoy, but it’s worth visiting, and there are some fantastic restaurants and cafes there as well.

 RECOMMENDED POST